Severe combined immunodeficiency (SCID) with JAK3 deficiency

-Genetic mutations affecting the gamma chain of the interleukin-2 (IL-2) receptor and the associated downstream signaling enzyme Janus kinase 3 (JAK3) result in T cell negative, B cell positive, natural killer (NK) cell negative severe combined immunodeficiency (T-B+NK- SCID) (table 1 and figure 1).
-Defects of the JAK3 gene result in a type of T-B+NK- SCID that is transmitted via an autosomal recessive mode of inheritance (MIM #600802) [1-3].
+Genetic mutations affecting the common gamma (gamma-c) chain of the interleukin (IL)-2 receptor and the associated downstream signaling enzyme Janus kinase 3 (JAK3) both result in a clinical presentation of T cell-negative, B cell-positive, natural killer (NK) cell-negative severe combined immunodeficiency (T-B+NK- SCID) (table 1 and figure 1).
+In contrast to the X chromosome-linked gamma-c form of SCID, which affects only males, SCID due to defects of the JAK3 gene results in T-B+NK- SCID that is transmitted via an autosomal recessive mode of inheritance (MIM #600802) and affects males and females equally [1-3].

 The pathogenesis, clinical features, diagnosis, and treatment of T-B+NK- SCID with JAK3 deficiency are presented in this topic review.
 An overview of the different forms of SCID can be found separately.
 (See "Severe combined immunodeficiency (SCID): An overview" and "Severe combined immunodeficiency (SCID): Specific defects".)

-Signal transduction by the hematopoietic cytokines, interleukin (IL)-2, IL-4, IL-7, IL-9, IL-15, and IL-21, is of critical importance for the development and function of the cells of the immune system [9,10].
-Cellular receptors for all these cytokines share the "common" gamma chain (gamma-c) [11-19] that lacks intrinsic catalytic activity, but mediates signal transduction via its physical association with a member of the Janus family of protein kinases (JAK), JAK3 [16,20].
+Signal transduction by the hematopoietic cytokines, interleukin (IL)-2, IL-4, IL-7, IL-9, IL-15, and IL-21, is of critical importance for the development and function of the cells of the immune system [11,12].
+Cellular receptors for all these cytokines share the common gamma chain (gamma-c) transmembrane receptor [13-21] that lacks intrinsic catalytic activity but mediates signal transduction via its physical association with other transmembrane cytokine receptor chains and an intracellular member of the Janus family of protein kinases, JAK3 [18,22].